Kyrylo Stetsenko: After 1917 Revolution

 Kyrylo Stetsenko returned to Kyiv with the outbreak of the Russian Revolution of 1917.
 When the Ukrainian People's Republic was declared, Stetsenko was made head of the Music Section in the Ministry of Education.
 He created two national choirs.
 One choir was led by composer Oleksandr Koshyts toured Europe and North America to promote Ukraine as an independent nation.
 Stetsenko led the other choir, touring Ukraine to promote national unity.

 When the Bolsheviks took over Ukraine in 1920, the Koshyts choir was stranded abroad while Stetsenko's choir was disbanded by the new Communist government.

 Stetsenko left Kyiv to work in a parish in the village of Vepryk, south of the city.
 The language of this parish was solely Ukrainian and in 1921, he became one of the founders of the Ukrainian Autocephalous Orthodox Church.
 In Vepryk he founded a choir and theatre where he was performed on stage.
 The villagers referred to Stetsenko as the "bright Father".

-As political repressions were renewed against Ukrainians famine and disease began to spread later affecting Kyrylo Stetsenko in the spring of 1922 who died of typhus while tending to the sick during an outbreak of the disease.
+As political repressions were renewed against Ukrainians, famine and disease began to spread.
+In spring 1922 Stetsenko died of typhus while tending to the sick during an outbreak of the disease.